-The first step in a mastering project is to add one-or-more sources to be mastered from Tamr's registered datasets to the project's datasets.
-A project's sources are focused on a single logical entity, e.g. customers or products.
+The first step in a mastering project is to add one or more input datasets to the project's datasets.
+The datasets that you add will be the ones that will be mastered.
+A project's input datasets are focused on a single logical entity, such as customers or products.

-Once added to the project, sources are mapped to a single unified dataset and initially configured for Tamr's machine learning to understand (Working with the Unified Dataset).
+Once you add the datasets to the project, you map them to a single unified dataset and initially configure them for Tamr machine learning to understand.
+See Working with the Unified Dataset.

-Once the unified dataset is created, the next step is to create a binning model to generate record pairs that are a potential match (Generating Records Pairs ).
+After you create the unified dataset, create a binning model to generate record pairs that are a potential match.
+See Generating Records Pairs.

-After a Curator has initially classified a handful of arbitrary record pairs as matching or non-matching, Tamr begins learning and identifies high impact record pairs for Reviewer feedback (Curating and Reviewing Record Pairs).
+After a Curator initially classifies a handful of arbitrary record pairs as matching or non-matching, Tamr begins learning and identifies high impact record pairs for Reviewer feedback.

 The end result is clusters of matching records that correspond to unique entities.
-The records in each cluster can be merged to form a single, merged record describing an entity; or the cluster information can be used as a key in other systems (Curating and Reviewing Record Clusters).
+You can merge the records in each cluster to form a single, merged record that describes an entity.
+See Golden Records.